IoBT-VISTEC/MUSEC/README.md

 * [EEG and EOG raw data](#eeg_eog_dataset)
 * [Behaviors data (Familiarity, Times, and Response Rate) and Preference labels (favoured and non_favoured)](#behaviors_labels_dataset)

-For using dataset, you can see the code of guidance in <mark>dataset_processing.ipynb,/mark>
+For using dataset, you can see the code of guidance in 'dataset_processing.ipynb'
 ## Dataset
 <h3 id="eeg_eog_dataset">EEG and EOG</h3>
 <!-- <br>EEG and EOG -->